shopware5/shopware/UPGRADE.md

 * Rename shopware_searchdbal.product_number_search to shopware_search.product_number_search.
 Use shopware_search.product_number_search service for number searchs.
 * Remove aliases from bundle services.
 Example: list_product_service is now directly set to the old list_product_service_core
 * Extend ProductAttributeFacet with different FacetResult properties, to allow full FacetResult configuration over the facet.
+* Out of stock articles and variants are now not included in the product feed if the `Do not show on sale products that are out of stock ` option is enabled

 ## 5.0.0 Beta 1
 * Deprecated classes: